sylee2519/cosmoflow/README.md

 ## Requirements

-1. In `kill.sh` file, modify this line to your scratch directory:
+1. Add the following code snippet in the experiment scripts to copy the log directory to a safe location and clear the BB (Burst Buffer):
     ```sh
-    cd /scratch/s5104a21 # Modify this to your scratch dir
-    ```
-2. Add the following code snippet in the experiment scripts to copy the log directory to a safe location and clear the BB (Burst Buffer):
-    ```sh
 	### COPY LOGDIR INTO THE SAFE PLACE && EMPTY THE BB ###
     ```
-3. Ensure that the time is synchronized across all nodes. ('time.time()' and 'gettimeofday()' are used for logging and timing)
+2. Ensure that the time is synchronized across all nodes. ('time.time()' and 'gettimeofday()' are used for logging and timing)